hsaarinenCR/csv-barcharts-plotly/README.md

 2. Create a CSV file (see example below).
 It needs to have an ID column (could be easily modified to be something else as well) that's used for the image names.

 3. Insert the CSV file location to line 10.
+You know, the line that says `data = pd.read_csv('data.csv')`

 4. Customize the things you want, ie. layout.
 See plotly documentation for more info.

-5. Run & enjoy
+5. `python mass-bar-generator.py`

+6. ???

+7. Profit

 #### CSV formatting example: